Mosslands Current Projects

 Other educational trips that have taken place in the last 12 months – Year 9 PE/football tour to the Netherlands and the History/geography trip to Rome.

 Cultural Information Exchange – Palestine and China

-We have 2 links in China 1) The Xassi No 1 school in Zhejiang which Mr Whiteley visited last year and 2) a new link school in the area of Chengdu in Western China which is renowned for its Giant Panda Sanctuaries.
+We have 2 links in China 1) Shaxi Experimental Middle school (Taicang) in Jiangsu province which Mr Whiteley visited last year and 2) a new link school in the area of Chengdu in Western China which is renowned for its Giant Panda Sanctuaries.

 We also have a new link school which is in Bethlehem (Palestine) which is the Aida Basic Boys' School.
 It is administered by the UN and established to serve the Aida refugee camp.
 Cultural information exchanges are taking in the areas of Education, Social and the Environment.